 Which are the best sugar options for baking?

 The above sweeteners generally come in a dry or solid form, usually granulated.
 However, some sugar substitutes for baking are usually liquid.
 The four below are commonly found.

-Sticky and gooey, molasses is the dark, viscous syrup that remains after sugar is refined.
+Sticky and gooey, molasses is the dark, viscous syrup that remains after refined sugar.
 Choose from 3 grades: